The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 |---|---|---|

-| Workflow guidance | getWorkflowGuide | Returns the supported launch sequence, supporting tools, and common pitfalls. |
+| Workflow guidance | getWorkflowGuide | Returns the supported v2 launch sequence, slot rules, scenarios, and pitfalls. |

-| Planning and launch | planSimulation, runFromBrief | Convert user intent into a simulation plan and launch a run. |
+| Planning and launch | requestPlan, bindAsset, runSimulation | Convert user intent into a temporary plan, optionally bind explicit population reuse slots, and launch the run. |

 Tool reference